chrisarg/Bit/README.md

   Nearly 70 years after it's introduction, this scalar algorithm outperforms hardware popcounts (including SSE popcounts and hardware scalar popcounts)

 The benchmarking suite demonstrates significant performance advantages over naive implementations, especially for large bitsets.
+Note that currently the population counts on the results of set operations use the builtin popcount or the WCG scalar implementations.
+The compiler may (or may not) promote them to a vectorized popcount depending on the compiler, the architecture, the flags, the alignment of the planets etc.

 ## Applications